Everyplace in Kansas – M

 Moore’s Toll Bridge Nemaha Lost Place.
 Established 1854-55, South Fork of Nemaha River at Moorestown (future Baker’s Ford).
 W. W. Moore & Walter D. Beeles, proprietors.

-Moorestown/Urbana Nemaha Lost Town 1855 The settlement started in 1854 by W.W.
-Moon at Baker’s Ford on the South Fork of the Nemaha River.
-Urbana post office, John Jett, postmaster.
+Moorestown/Urbana Nemaha Lost Town 1855 W.W.
+Moon started the settlement in 1854 at Baker’s Ford on the South Fork of the Nemaha River.
+John Jett was the postmaster at the Urbana post office.

 Moran/Morantown Allen Current Town On the Missouri Pacific Railroad and the Missouri, Kansas & Texas Railway.